reifjulian/wyoung/README.md

 # WYOUNG: control the family-wise error rate when performing multiple hypothesis tests

-- Current version: `1.3.3 18jan2024`
+- Current version: `2.0 21nov2024`
 - Jump to: [`overview`](#overview) [`installation`](#installation) [`examples`](#examples) [`update history`](#update-history) [`citation`](#citation)

 -----------

 ## Overview:

-`wyoung` is a Stata command that calculates adjusted *p*-values using the free step-down resampling methodology of Westfall and Young (1993).
-It also computes the Bonferroni-Holm and Sidak-Holm adjusted *p*-values.
-Algorithm details and simulation test results are documented [here](/documentation/wyoung.pdf).
+`wyoung` is a Stata command designed to calculate adjusted *p*-values using the free step-down resampling method developed by Westfall and Young (1993).
+In addition, it computes Bonferroni-Holm and Sidak-Holm adjusted *p*-values.
+Algorithm details and simulation test results are provided [here](/documentation/wyoung.pdf).
+Syntax and usage instructions can be accessed directly in Stata by typing `help wyoung` at the command prompt.

 This command was developed as part of the [Illinois Workplace Wellness Study](https://www.nber.org/workplacewellness/).